-Annual Support for 10 Years

-10 years + Start Up Cost

-To manage information, supply and demand, all regional food hubs will be supported by a common data platform.
+Nationwide Cost for Start Up Cost Annual Support for 10 Years 10 years + Start Up Cost \$1.000.000 \$250.000 Data Sovereignty \$3.500.000 To manage information, supply and demand, all regional food hubs will be supported by a common data platform.
 Data must be gathered at the producer level, not only for production and economic analysis purposes but also for environmental protection and climate adaptation purposes.
-The Regional Hub will analyze this data and could leverage existing equipment, climate adaptation and production resources to assist individual
+The Regional Hub will analyze this data and could leverage existing equipment, climate adaptation and production resources to assist individual producers and improve communities and their related food systems.

-Nationwide Cost per Year
+Nationwide Cost per Year Nationwide Cost for 10 years

-Nationwide Cost